dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-sampling.md

 You may think this has to have something with the init state, but if you alter the init state: `state = np.array([0.5, 0.5]) # init` we get the same result.

 We found what is called the **stationary distribution** of states and frequent we denote it with $\pi$.
+The first Python example is simple Monte Carlo and the second is Markov chain Monte Carlo method.
+The first example had 100000 iterations while the second method had just 20 iteration.
+In general **MCMC perform faster than naive Monte Carlo**.

-The math behind it:
+The math behind MCMC:

 $$
 \begin{aligned}